 Advanced theory and practice of digital video production.
 Students who are interested in this course should consult with communication faculty.
-(Infrequent)
+(Infrequent) Pre-requisite: COMM 3273

 COMM 3701F Production Lab: Media Writing

 Students gain training and experience planning, writing, and editing stories and other content for online and print publications.
 This course may be repeated.
 Meets two hours each week.
 (Fall & Spring)